-Internal controls safeguard the CONTRACTOR'S assets from misappropriations, misstatements or misuse.
-Each CONTRACTOR shall prepare necessary written procedures establishing internal controls for its personnel's use.
-The CONTRACTOR shall instruct all of its personnel in these procedures and continuously monitor operations to ensure compliance with them.
+Internal controls are processes designed to provide reasonable assurance regarding the achievement of the CONTRACTOR'S objectives relating to operations, reporting, and compliance, and should safeguard the CONTRACTOR'S assets from misappropriations and misuse.
+Each CONTRACTOR must prepare necessary written procedures establishing internal controls for its personnel's use.
+The CONTRACTOR must instruct all personnel in these procedures and continuously monitor operations to ensure compliance with them.